stellar/go/services/horizon/internal/docs/plans/new_horizon_ingest.md

 - `LiveSession`: ingest the latest ledgers as soon as the close.
 This is the standard operating mode for a live Horizon instance
 - `CheckpointsOnlySession`: ingest only history archive checkpoint data.

-Session are responsible for coordinating pipelines and ensuring data is in sync.
+Sessions are responsible for coordinating pipelines and ensuring data is in sync.
 When processors write to a single storage type, keeping data in sync is trivial.
 For example, for Postgres processors can share a single transaction object and commit when processing is done.
 However, there's also a significant challenge keeping data in sync when processors are writing to different storage types: any read operation that reads across stores or across data updated by multiple `Processes`s is at risk of reading inconsistent values. `System` or `Session` objects (TBD) should be responsible by keeping different stores in sync.
 For example: they can ensure that all queries sent to stores have the latest ledger sequence that was successfully saved all stores appended.
 This probably requires stores to keep data for the two (2) latest ledgers.

 ![ingest package](images/system.png)